-Delivery of the food safety scheme accreditation support package
+Delivery of the support package

 A support package was designed to overcome identified barriers by addressing three areas; 'knowledge and skills development', 'accessing financial support' and 'improving information and communication'.
-The package was delivered by designated, experienced and qualified food industry technologists.
+The package was delivered by experienced and qualified food industry technologists.
 Support to address any technical issues identified at each phase was facilitated via Food Innovation Wales.

-The food safety scheme accreditation support package consisted of six support-mechanisms (pathway indicated in figure 1):
+The food safety scheme accreditation support package consisted of six support-mechanisms (pathway indicated in figure 1 - support mechanisms in grey):

-Support mechanism 1.
-Self-assessment tool consisted of 19 statements with a 5-point Likert-type response scale indicating compliance to the standard, the questionnaire was completed independently.

-Support mechanism 2.
-Internal systems review was completed on site by a qualified and experienced technologist, who completed the review for each business to ensure robust data collection.

-Support mechanism 3.
-'Audit-ready' workshop was delivered to all businesses at the University, the session comprised of information exchange, interactive group activities and peer group learnings to ensure all businesses were prepared for their audit.

-Support mechanism 4.
-Pre-audit factory inspection was completed by a different, experienced and qualified technologist on site in order to verify closure of actions from internal systems review.

-Support mechanism 5.
-Post-audit support, was offered to all businesses.
-Support including mentoring implement all improvements and close all non-conformities and collate all evidence into a report acceptable to the scheme holder.
+- 1. Self-assessment tool, the questionnaire was completed independently to determine compliance to the standard. - 2.
+Internal systems review was completed on site by a qualified and experienced technologist. - 3.
+'Audit-ready' workshop was delivered at the University, the session comprised of information exchange, interactive group activities and peer group learnings to ensure all businesses were prepared for their audit. - 4.
+Pre-audit factory inspection was completed by an experienced and qualified technologist to verify closure of actions from internal systems review. - 5.
+Post-audit support, including mentoring to implement improvements to close all non-conformities and collate evidence in a report acceptable to the scheme holder. - 6.

-Support mechanism 6.
 Audit-fee contribution, on successful receipt of the SALSA scheme certificate the businesses could claim a refund for £350 as financial support.